kelcecil/do-code-challenge/README.md

 ### Parsing Message

 The first step after establishing the connection is to read input from the client and parse.
 This is handled by the MessageReader in `parser.go`.
 The MessageReader reads 4096 bytes from the client at a time (as opposed to using `ReadString('\n')` to read until a newline terminator) to allow for us to inspect and determine if a client is just sending nonsense to attempt to overflow or cause a panic; This overflow check has not been added as a maximum message size was not defined in the problem description but could easily be added if one was provided.

+The input from the client is added to a buffer until a newline (`\n`) is found.
+The buffer is then sent to the `ParseMessage` function in `parser.go` to be parsed. byte.buffer's `ReadString()` function is used extensively here since we now have a buffer of known size (and to keep the parsing code simple.)
+Situations where tokens are missing unexpectedly return an `error` stating such.
+A successful parsing returns a `*message.Message` that is returned to be sent down a channel to the `message.MessageRouter`.

+### Message Router

+Our parsed message is sent via buffered channel to the `message.MessageRouter`.
+The MessageRouter's responsibility is to direct the messages for commands to the correct function for interacting with the `pkg.PackageSet`.
+The MessageRouter likewise takes the result from these functions and translates to what the web server will return to the client (`OK`,`FAIL`, and `ERROR`).

+### Interacting with the Package Set

+The Package Set is the structure in which the state of the index is kept.
+The structure consists of two standard Go maps.
+One map uses the package name as a string as a key and Package objects as values.
+Package structs contains the package name and an array of pointers to Package objects representing the dependencies of the package.
+The second map keeps a structure called a Reverse Dependency List (`reverse_dependency_list.go`) which is an array of packages with helpful functions to assess packages that depend on a certain package.

+Maps were chosen for storage over arrays using binary search (using Go's `sort.Search()` and implementing the `Sort` interface) because of the reduced average case complexity for inserts (amortized O(1) vs O(log n), search (amortized O(1) vs O(log n), and equal storage complexity (O(n) for both.)
+Arrays are still used for `ReverseDependencyList` and others as array performance using binary search can be better for a small number of items (see: http://www.darkcoding.net/software/go-slice-search-vs-map-lookup/).

+The `MessageRouter` calls the receiver methods of the `PackageSet` to execute the command provided by the `Messages`.
+The results are returned to the `MessageRouter` and returned to the `HandleConnection` function through a channel that is included with every message to send the result back to the proper Go routine to be returned to the client.